mariusGundersen/jazzmine/readme.md

 ### Async tests

-Jasmine has horrible support for async testing.
-Jazzmine makes things bearable by using the async strategy of the [jasmine.async](https://github.com/derickbailey/jasmine.async) library.
-The `beforeEach`, `afterEach`, `because` and `it` functions support async by using a done paramete, like so:
+~~Jasmine has horrible support for async testing~~.
+Jasmine has adopted the same async support as Jazzmine has had, so continue using it like you always have.
+The `beforeEach`, `afterEach`, `because` and `it` functions support async by using a done parameter, like so:

 ```javascript
 it("should wait until the done function is called", function(done){